just sleep

 endangered polar bear conservation

-So, you may be thinking how you can do your bit to help support World Wildlife Day 2022.
-One thing you could do is to get to know the species that face an urgent threat around the area you live, and how you and the community could help conserve them.
-And of course you can help spread the word on social media by using the hashtags #WWD2022, #RecoverKeySpecies and #worldwildlifeday
+So, you may be thinking how you can you support World Wildlife Day 2025?
+One thing is getting to know the species that face an urgent threat around the area you live, and how you and the community could help conserve them.
+And of course, you can help spread the word on social media by using the hashtag #WWD2025.

 the importance of World Wildlife Day